dampbacon/cs235_2022_assignment-fbee055/README.md

-# COMPSCI 235 Starter Repository for Assignment 2
+# COMPSCI 235 Repository for Assignment 2
-This is a starter repository for the assignment 2 of CompSci 235 in Semester 2, 2022.
+# Matthew Young and Francis Beetge

 ## Description